7Block Labs

 • Monetization strategy:

-• On‑chain DeFi and payouts: Toncoin + USDT‑TON pairs.
+• On-chain DeFi and payouts: Think Toncoin + USDT‑TON pairs.

-• Creator deals: Leverage Ads payouts in TON to structure rev‑share with channel owners. (finance.yahoo.com)
+• Deals with creators: Use Ads payouts in TON to set up revenue sharing with channel owners. (finance.yahoo.com)

-• Infra: Multi‑provider indexers (TonAPI + Toncenter + TONX) with health checks; only run your own nodes for deterministic indexing or data locality requirements. (docs.tonapi.io)
+• Infra: Use multiple indexers (TonAPI + Toncenter + TONX) and keep an eye on health checks; only spin up your own nodes if you really need that deterministic indexing or have data locality needs. (docs.tonapi.io)

-• Compliance and regions: Feature‑flag wallets and payouts by region (U.S., etc.).
-For merchants, Wallet Pay can be viable but confirm local rules. (techcrunch.com)
+• Compliance and regions: You can toggle wallets and payouts based on regions (like the U.S. and others).
+For merchants, Wallet Pay can work, but double-check the local regulations first. (techcrunch.com)

-• Growth loops: TMA virality + Stars promotions + channel Ads reinvestment create a closed loop inside Telegram—this is a practical “Web3 super‑app” playbook you can run now. (theverge.com)
+• Growth loops: The TMA virality, Stars promotions, and reinvesting in channel Ads create a nice closed loop within Telegram.
+This is basically a hands-on playbook for a “Web3 super-app” that you can kick off right now. (theverge.com)

 90‑day delivery blueprint (what we do at 7Block Labs)